kreipikc/fastAPI-book-async/README.md

 ## What kind of project is this?
 This is an API with 5 endpoints.
+Realistic AAA (Authentication Authorization and Accounting) server and implemented JWT (access token only)

 ## What technologies have I used?
 - Python
   - FastAPI
   - SQLAlchemy
   - Pydantic
+- JWT (access token)
 - PostgreSQL
 - Redis
 - Docker